jeevan-v8/devops_microservices/README.md

 # DevOps Microservices Application

-This repository is a practical implementation of a microservices-based architecture using modern DevOps principles.
-It features multiple backend services, a frontend interface, containerization using  Docker, and a Jenkins-based CI/CD pipeline to automate deployment.
+This repository demonstrates a microservices-based architecture with modern DevOps principles.
+It includes multiple backend services, a frontend interface, and containerization with Docker.
+A Jenkins-based CI/CD pipeline automates the deployment process.

 The application is fully operational with an established CI/CD pipeline.